 You can create a monitor by filling in fields if you do not know how to write tests in the Behavior Driven Development (BDD) test-writing language or how to use the BAT CLI.
-This method of creating a monitor creates a test suite that tests one or more endpoints, and schedules the test suite to run at intervals that you select.
+This method of creating a monitor creates a test that tests one or more endpoints, and schedules the test suite to run at intervals that you specify.

-After every interval, you can view the results of the test and statistics about API performance
+After every interval, you can view the results of the test and statistics about API performance.

 Ensure that your user ID has the Monitoring Center User permission.
 An administrator for your organization can grant you this permission in Anypoint Access Management.